F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Sample declaration for a standalone BIG-IP
 ------------------------------------------

 In this section, we show an example of a standalone (non-clustered) declaration which configures some common system and networking components on the BIG-IP system.
-To see an example of a declaration that onboards a cluster of BIG-IPs, see :doc:`clustering`.
+To see an example of the parts of a declaration that onboards a cluster of BIG-IPs, see :doc:`clustering`.

-In the following declaration, we include

-We break down the components in the following sections.
+This example is the entire declaration.
+The following sections break down each class of this example declaration.

 .. literalinclude:: examples/example_01.json
    :language: json